rjhancock/solaris-vii-games/rules.markdown

 Similar to many more traditional sports leagues, the Solaris stables have an open ‘transfer’ window at the end of a season.

-Instead of sacking MechWarriors' to remove them from the roster, a stable may choose to put their contract up for sale, or for loan.
+Instead of sacking MechWarriors to remove them from the roster, a stable may choose to put their contract up for sale, or for loan.

 #### Sale of MechWarrior Contracts